jrheard/blog/_drafts/truthiness-and-short-circuit-evaluation-in-python.md

 ---
 layout: post
-title:  "Truthiness and Boolean Short-Circuiting in Python"
+title:  "Truthiness and Short-Circuit Evaluation in Python"
 ---

 <style>